Nonparametric Estimation of a distribution function from doubly truncated data under dependence: Real data illustrations

-In Figure \ref{Simple_model} (simple and full algorithms) the cumulative df for the incubation times (left panels) and the truncation time $U$ (right panels) using the three copulas and the NPMLE under independence are jointly depicted.
-From this Figure it is seen that the choice of the copula has some influence in the resulting estimator; however, in general, all the copulas are able to somehow correct the negative (resp. positive) bias of the NPMLE of the incubation time (resp. left-truncation time) distribution under independence.
-In this aspect, we note that only the Frank copula function is able to take the full association between the incubation time and the truncation time into account.
-The FGM-copula tries to do this but is restricted by its limited parameter space and therefore delivers a result between the result of the Frank copula and the independence setting.
-As discussed, the results for the full algorithm based on the Clayton copula should not be taken as realistic.
+In Figure \ref{Simple_model} (simple and full algorithms) the cumulative df for the incubation times (left panels) and the truncation time $U^*$(right panels) using the two copulas and the NPMLE under independence are jointly depicted.
+From this figure it is seen that the choice of the copula has some influence in the resulting estimator; however, the two copulas agree when shifting the Efron-Petrosian NPMLE of $F$ (left panel) and $G$ (right panel), although the correction entailed by the Frank copula is stronger.
+In this aspect, we note that the Frank copula function is able to take the full association between the incubation time and the truncation time into account.
+The FGM-copula is restricted by its limited parameter space and therefore delivers a result between the result of the Frank copula and the independence setting.
+We also performed the analysis for the Clayton copula (results not shown).
+The full algorithm based on the Clayton copula failed to provide a likely value for $\theta$.
+A possible explanation for this is that the full algorithm is unable to get away from the initial values of $(\theta,F,G)$ (the ones corresponding to the independent setting) when using this particular copula.
+The second and third order derivatives of the Clayton copula are unbounded when $u_1$, $u_2$ approach zero, so, for small values of $F$ and $G$, the different weights $W$ containing these second order derivatives get large and dominate the likelihood function and also the optimum.
+This suggests a numerical issue probably related to the instability of the third-order derivatives of the Clayton copula around zero.
+For the AIDS data, the number of iterations needed to achieve the optimal value for the Clayton copula was much smaller than for the other copula functions.
+This indicates that possibly a local optimum was reached instead of the global optimum.
+These limitations of the Clayton copula did not occur with the simple algorithm, which provided results consistent with those of the FGM and Frank copulas.